jishkhar/jishkhar/README.md

 hi, i'm jishnu - a full-stack developer who loves to code casually every day.

-a freelance full-stack developer passionate about building scalable systems, crafting intuitive web experiences, and delivering software that's reliable and easy to maintain.
+i'am passionate about building scalable systems, crafting intuitive web experiences, and delivering software that's reliable and easy to maintain.

 #### what i'm into ~